rradczewski/ymmv/_drafts/Why_-_Exploring_the_reasoning_behind_rituals.markdown

 This is my approach at challenging this.
 Starting with this and **The Daily Stand-up** and [Why?
 Pair Programming Interviews](), I'm trying to take apart my own ideas and reasoning behind a ritual and try to steer it's implementation so it keeps up with its original cause.

 ## The Daily Stand-up

+## Choosing the right rituals

+### Context

+- Small team(s) with 4-10 people
+- Majority should have some experience in agile **and** dysfunctional agile environments
+- Ability to establish a culture that continuously strives to improve collaboration models.